 Because of the cross-linking of gliadins and glutenins, which occurs when you mix a gluten-containing grain with water, gluten provides the chewiness you’ve come to know in baked goods.
 Baked goods with a higher density of this unique substance feature greater chewiness (as is the case with bagels and pizza crust).
 Without gluten, common baked goods would be more sticky and less chewy.

 When dough is baked, gluten coagulates to help that bread, muffin or cake retain its shape.
-This is why early attempts at gluten-free bread and gluten-free baking in general tend to result in baked goods that crumble more than we desire.
+This is why early attempts at gluten-free bread and gluten-free baking in general tend to result in baked goods that crumble or collapse more compared to gluten-containing baked goods.

 Heavier, chewier baked products feature higher concentrations of gluten while lighter pastry products feature a lower concentration.
 People in the flour industry measure the density and elasticity of gluten within flours using a Farinograph.
 This measurement helps determine the best cooking or baking role for a particular flour.

 The food industry uses gluten, and wheat gluten in particular, in many ways because it is so easy and inexpensive to isolate gluten from starches.
 As it is a concentrated protein source and an absorbent substance, it is often used as a food additive, a protein supplement or even as a food by itself.
 Meat substitutes, also known as imitation meat or wheat meat, are often composed of concentrated gluten.
-For example, seitan is mostly just concentrated wheat gluten.
+For example, seitan, a popular asian food and meat substitute, is mostly just concentrated wheat gluten.

-Perhaps most insidiously, its capacity to bind and provide thickness makes it common in flavorings and sauces.
-This is why gluten exists in many more food products than just the obvious baked products and why it is more pervasive in the western diet than many people realize.
+Perhaps most insidiously, gluten’s capacity to bind and provide thickness makes it common in flavorings and sauces.
+This is why gluten exists in many more food products than just the obvious baked products and why it is more pervasive in the western diet than most people realize.

 Wheat starches are used in many products, partially because they are a cheap by-product of vital gluten manufacturing.
-Because these proteins can’t be completely removed from the wheat starch, products made with any amount of wheat starch are still dangerous for people with celiac disease or any gluten allergy symptoms.
+Because these proteins can’t be completely removed from the wheat starch, products made with any amount of wheat starch are still dangerous for people with celiac disease.

 How Is Gluten Extracted From Wheat?